weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_08_Lab07_Ex1_Prepare_for_Hybrid_Sync.md

 That being said, for the purpose of this lab, you will be asked to manually create the necessary DNS records required by this new custom domain.
-In the other Microsoft 365 training courses that use a custom domain (such as MS-101T00 and MS-030T00), the custom domain and its DNS records will be added into Adatum's Microsoft 365 deployment by the lab hosting provider, who will take on the role of the third-party domain registrar for Adatum.
+In the other Microsoft 365 training courses that use a custom domain (such as MS-101T00), the custom domain and its DNS records will be added into
+Adatum's Microsoft 365 deployment by the lab hosting provider, who will take on the role of the third-party domain registrar for Adatum.
 However, this MS-203T00 training course will task you with adding the domain and creating its required